Normanby rail corridor construction update - February and March 2025

 • Installation of cable routes and pits within the rail corridor including pulling new cables in conduits

-• Minor earthworks to support signalling installation
+• Minor earthworks to support signaling installation

-• Track work and maintenance.
+• Track work and maintenance

-• Earthworks, pavement construction and installation of drainage
+• Earthworks and drainage

 • Concrete deliveries and pours